 A Supernatural Explanations

-The Imago Dei (Image of God) that all humans are created containing, gives us a certain level of creativity.
-Some of that creativity can be analogous to God's without prior knowledge of God's creativity (an example is the popular intelligent design comparison of the bacterial flagellum with a motor- the latter created before discovery of the former).
-Because of that independence of creativity, it is logical to believe that humans could imagine creatures like dinosaurs without prior experience with God's actual creation.
+Imagination and Creativity via the Image of GodWhile visions could provide an explanation of depictions direction from God, The Imago Dei (Image of God, endowed to us by God) that all humans possess, gives us a certain level of imagination and creativity.
+Since many of the features that make humans uniquely like God ("in His Image"), some of that creativity can be analogous to God's creativity independent of knowledge of God's creative acts (an example is the popular intelligent design comparison of the bacterial flagellum with a motor- the latter created before discovery of the former).
+Because of that independence of creativity, it is logical to believe that humans could imagine creatures like dinosaurs without prior experience with God's actual creation and even without the necessity of a vision.
 Notice that this one is actually related to the second natural explanation, but with a mechanism: the Imago Dei.

-YECs often appeal to a perfect understanding of the concept of death when God gave Adam and Eve the command to not eat of the Tree of Knowledge of Good and Evil- they claim that prior experience with death was not a prerequisite for understanding.
+Visions and Image of God in Use by the YECYECs often appeal to a perfect understanding of the concept of death when God gave Adam and Eve the command to not eat of the Tree of Knowledge of Good and Evil- they claim that prior experience with death was not a prerequisite for understanding what death is.
 This could be accomplished via either the Imago Dei or God instilling it in Adam and Eve independent of the Imago Dei.
-The same could have been done with the concept of dinosaurs.
+Many Christians understand that humans and dinosaurs did not exist together, yet humans demonstrated that something like dinosaurs were in their minds, so the claim about Adam and Eve and the concept of death being in their minds is analogous.
+Because the problem is analogous, the solution can be also.
+So, just as Adam and Eve could have had an understanding of death without experience of it, they could have some "understanding" of dinosaurs without experiencing dinosaurs.
 It would be inconsistent for the YEC to allow themselves to use a mechanism that they deny another Christian.

 If the natural and supernatural explanations are not granted by the YEC, then they run the extremely high risk of being understood as over-stating their conclusions, being ignorant of alternative explanations, arguing against a strawman, and completely misunderstanding the opposing view; thus not being taken seriously in conversation.